Mets–Willets Point station (IRT Flushing Line): Accessibility

 The Mets–Willets Point station is generally not accessible to passengers with disabilities, except during sporting events, when the northbound side platform is open.
 In 2009, the MTA built a ramp from the south side of Roosevelt Avenue to the station mezzanine.
 The two existing ramps from the mezzanine to station level were modified to make them ADA-accessible; the work cost $4 million.
 The ramps are owned and maintained by the New York City Department of Parks and Recreation.

 Some riders with disabilities were unhappy that the station was not made completely accessible during the station's renovation.
 By contrast, other New York City Subway stations that serve sports venues, including 161st Street–Yankee Stadium for Yankee Stadium, 34th Street–Penn Station at Seventh Avenue and Eighth Avenue for Madison Square Garden, and Atlantic Avenue–Barclays Center for Barclays Center, are completely accessible.
 Northbound local trains open their doors on the side platform during games and special events only; the platform typically opens 90 minutes before an event and closes 90 minutes afterward.
 The southbound platform and the center platform are not wheelchair-accessible.
-Transit advocates also complained the Willets Point station's lack of accessibility outside of game days; aside from Willets Point, only four of the Flushing Line's 18 stations in Queens were accessible.
+Transit advocates also complained about the Willets Point station's lack of accessibility outside of game days; aside from Willets Point, only four of the Flushing Line's 18 stations in Queens were accessible.
+As of 2024, the MTA also had not allocated funding for further accessibility upgrades in its 2025–2029 capital plan.
+However, if Steve Cohen's proposal for a casino in Willets Point were approved, the station would receive accessibility upgrades as part of the casino's construction.

 A footbridge had formerly extended north over Casey Stengel Plaza, leading to a long, circular staircase with turnstiles at the bottom, bringing people close to Gate E at Shea Stadium.
 In 2008, the footbridge and turnstiles were removed and replaced with a wider stairway which is now situated at Mets Plaza, close to Citi Field's Jackie Robinson Rotunda.
 The arrangement of turnstiles in the mezzanine was also reconfigured to improve the post-game pedestrian flows and allow fans to use all ramps, whether they were using the subway or walking across the Passarelle Boardwalk to reach the Long Island Rail Road station or parking lots in Flushing Meadows–Corona Park.